BowenBao/onnx/docs/Operators.md

   MaxUnpool can produce the same output size for several input sizes, which makes unpooling op ambiguous.
    The third input argument, output_size, is meant to disambiguate the op and produce output tensor of known/predictable size.
+The second attribute, output_padding, is also meant to disambiguate the op, by adding zero-padding to one side of the output.

-  In addition to the inputs, MaxUnpool takes three attributes, namely kernel_shape, strides, and pads, which define the exact unpooling op.
+  In addition, MaxUnpool takes three other attributes, namely kernel_shape, strides, and pads, which define the exact unpooling op.
 The attributes typically have the same values as the corrsponding pooling op that the unpooling op is trying to invert.